Kostr/UEFI-Lessons/scripts/README.md

 [createNewDriver.sh](createNewDriver.sh) - create new UEFI_DRIVER by name

+[createNewHIIEfivarstoreDriver.sh](createNewHIIEfivarstoreDriver.sh) - create new UEFI_DRIVER with Form and EFI storage by name

+[createNewHIIVarstoreDriver.sh](createNewHIIVarstoreDriver.sh) - create new UEFI_DRIVER with Form and Buffer storage by name

 - Replace GUIDs in log file:

 [replace_guids.py](replace_guids.py) - script that translates GUIDs in 'debug.log' file to readable strings